redtexts/texts/icg_1987_communism_against_democracy.md

-After he has developed the several attributes of money -- money as measure of values, money as medium of circulation, money as material of wealth (see Capital, chap.III) -- Marx goes on to the third attribute which "presupposes the first two and constitutes their unity", how "from its servile role, in which it appears as mere medium of circulation, it suddenly changes into the lord and god of the world of commodities.
+After he has developed the several attributes of money -- money as measure of values, money as medium of circulation, money as material of wealth (see Capital, chap.
+III) -- Marx goes on to the third attribute which "presupposes the first two and constitutes their unity", how "from its servile role, in which it appears as mere medium of circulation, it suddenly changes into the lord and god of the world of commodities.
 It